JXL turns Jira into spreadsheets – TechCrunch

-Atlassian’s Jira is an extremely powerful issue tracking and project management tool, but it’s not the world’s most intuitive piece of software either.
+Atlassian’s Jira is an extremely powerful issue tracking and project management tool, but it’s not the world’s most intuitive piece of software.
 Spreadsheets, on the other hand, are pretty much the de facto standard for managing virtually anything in a business.
 It’s maybe no surprise then that there are already a couple of tools on the market that bring a spreadsheet-like view of your projects to Jira or connect it to services like Google Sheets.

 The latest entrant in this field is JXL Spreadsheets for Jira (and specifically Jira Cloud), which was founded by two ex-Atlassian employees, Daniel Franz and Hannes Obweger.
 And in what has become a bit of a trend, Atlassian Ventures invested in JXL earlier this year.

-Franz built the Good News news reader before joining Atlassian while his co-founder previously founded Radiant Minds Software, the makers of Jira Roadmaps (now Portfolio for Jira), which was acquired by Atlassian.
+Franz built the Good News news reader before joining Atlassian, while his co-founder previously founded Radiant Minds Software, the makers of Jira Roadmaps (now Portfolio for Jira), which was acquired by Atlassian.

 “Jira is so successful because it is awesome,” Franz told me.
 “It is so versatile.
 It’s highly customizable.
 I’ve seen people in my time who are doing anything and everything with it.
 Working with customers [at Atlassian] — at some point, you didn’t get surprised anymore, but what the people can do and track with JIRA is amazing.
-But no one would rock up and say, ‘hey, JIRA is very pleasant and easy to use.'”
+But no one would rock up and say, ‘hey, JIRA is very pleasant and easy to use.’ ”

 As Franz noted, by default, Jira takes a very opinionated view of how people should use it.
 But that also means that users often end up exporting their issues to create reports and visualizations, for example.
 But if they make any changes to this data, it never flows back into Jira.
 No matter how you feel about spreadsheets, they do work for many people and are highly flexible.
 Even Atlassian would likely agree because the new Jira Work Management, which is currently in beta, comes with a spreadsheet-like view and Trello, too, recently went this way when it launched a major update earlier this year.